News & Events

 Wednesday, May 21, 2025

-FIPP co-director, Corey Nichols-Hadeed, JD, will be co-presenting Teamwork in the Gray Zone: Risky Puzzles in Geriatric Psychiatry with EJ Santos, MD and Karen Reimers, MD, at the annual APA meeting in Los Angeles, CA. The presentation will discuss special consideration for firearm secure storage for patients with dementia.
+FIPP co-director, Corey Nichols-Hadeed, JD, co-presented Teamwork in the Gray Zone: Risky Puzzles in Geriatric Psychiatry with EJ Santos, MD and Karen Reimers, MD, at the annual APA meeting in Los Angeles, CA. The presentation discussed special consideration for firearm secure storage for patients with dementia.

 FIPP Firearm Injury Prevention Workgroup Member Wins Public Health Award